tai-euler/steem_autoFollow/README.md

 # steem_autoFollow
-This is a script to automate following of users on steemit.com

-This is a powerful script to automatise following of users on steemit.com written in python 2.7
+This is a powerful script to automate following of users on steemit.com written in python 2.7

 <img src="https://media.makeameme.org/created/Hi-Stalker.jpg" alt="wolfiecindysmile" style="width:304px;height:228px;">